-In Trigger Settings mode, you control the behaviour of the sensors (triggers) of the connected pads.
-The G5 drum module can therefore be adapted to your personal, individual playing style.
+In the "Trigger Set" mode, you select the pad triggers (drum sensors) and you can make settings.
+The G3 drum module can be adjusted to your personal, individual playing style.

 When you make changes to a preset, they are automatically saved.
 You will also find an asterisk [] next to the trigger setup name.
-If you want to save your settings in your own preset, you can do this under: ITRIGGER SETTINGS! -> IF11 Settings -> IF21 Preset.
+If you want to save your settings in your own preset, then you can do this under: [TRIGGER SET] -> [F1] Settings -> [F2] Preset.

-TRIGGER SETTINGS
+TRIGGER SET

-Trigger Settings
+Trigger Set